15 Nov Opals at the Munich Show

 Opals at the Munich Show

-In Europe, Germany is traditionally viewed as a strong market for Opals, no wonder then, that the Munich Show had a great variety of them.
-Most of the stands were located in the Mineralworld, usually divided by the locality, with vendors specialising in Australian, Mexican or Welo stones.
+In Europe, Germany is viewed as a strong market for opals.
+It also has a long tradition of being a lapidary centre for the continental Europe.
+No wonder then, that the Munich Show attracts a great variety of opal vendors from around the world.
+This year, most of the stands selling opals were located in the Mineralworld hall.
+Sellers were mostly divided by the origin of the stones, with most specialising in either Australian, Mexican or Ethiopian gems.

-Welo Opals were present on a good number of stands, many of them selling rough only, some together with an already cut stones.
-You could also spot them alongside many Australian stones, usually on local merchants stands.
-Great majority of cut stones were sold loose and only a handful of complete jewellery pieces could be seen.
-Rough material varied greatly in size, price and quality, so knowledge of rough Opal assessment and some haggling skills were necessary for a successful shopping, especially that there were a couple of instances where we’ve seen obviously smoke treated Welo sold as natural black… Smallest size material was sold at more or less same prices as in previous years, but larger, good quality stones were approximately 4 times more expensive than two years ago as a result of popular demand and some mining restrictions.
-As long as the price increase benefits Ethiopian miners this is fine with me, but I’m somehow sceptical about that… Noteworthy is also Ethiopian Shewa and Welo Opals presence at “The African Secrets” exhibition among other beautiful gems of that continent.
+Occasionally you could spot them alongside Australian opals, usually on German merchants stands.
+Great majority of cut opals were sold loose and there were only a handful of complete jewellery pieces.
+Rough material varied greatly in size, price and quality, so knowledge of rough opal and some haggling skills were necessary.
+There were a couple of instances where we’ve seen smoke treated Welo sold as natural black but majority of them were high grade and untreated.
+Smallest size material was sold at more or less same prices as in previous years, but larger, good quality stones were approximately 4 times more expensive than two years ago.
+A result of a popular demand and some mining restrictions in Ethiopia.
+Noteworthy is also Ethiopian Shewa and Welo Opals presence at “The African Secrets” exhibition among other beautiful gems of that continent.

 Robert Zdeb 2012